-Section 162(m) of the Code generally provides that publicly held companies may not deduct compensation paid to certain of their top executive officers to the extent that such compensation exceeds \$1 million per officer in any year.
-In connection with recently-enacted tax reform legislation, the exemption from the deduction limit under Section 162(m) of the Code for "performance-based compensation" has been repealed, such that, beginning with taxable years starting on January 1, 2018, compensation paid to our "covered employees" in excess of \$1 million will not be deductible unless it qualifies for transition relief applicable to certain "grandfathered" arrangements in place as of November 2, 2017 (and which are not subsequently materially modified).
-We will continue to monitor and review related guidance from the Internal Revenue Service as it becomes available.
-In determining the form and amount of compensation for our named executive officers, our compensation committee may continue to consider all elements of the cost of such compensation.
+Section 162(m) of the Code generally provides that publicly held companies may not deduct compensation paid to certain of their senior executive officers to the extent that such compensation exceeds \$1 million per officer in any year.
+In connection with tax reform legislation enacted in 2017, the exemption from the deduction limit under Section 162(m) of the Code for "performance-based compensation" has generally been repealed.
+We will continue to monitor and review related guidance from the Internal Revenue Service as it becomes available, including the final regulations issued in 2020.

+In determining the form and amount of compensation for our executive officers, our compensation committee may continue to consider all elements of the cost of such compensation.
 While our compensation committee considers the deductibility of awards as one factor in determining executive compensation, our compensation committee may also look at other factors in making its decisions, and retains the flexibility to award compensation that it determines to be consistent with the goals of our executive compensation program even if the compensation is not deductible by us for tax purposes.